Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 Industry policies have been taken over by laissez-faire purists, or by politicians using tariffs indiscriminately to support industry favourites or industry zombies.

-The idea of using tariffs from the start to guide industrial development seems beyond comprehension, except in Thailand.
+The idea of using tariffs from start to finish to guide industrial development seems beyond comprehension, except in Thailand.

-But it would have been front and centre in my ANU thesis, if it had not been for the many obstacles in my life at the time.
+But it would have been front and centre in my ANU thesis, if it had not been for the many obstacles in my life at the time, including fighting the Vietnam War.